lorac-2/repo-remoto/README.md

-# repo-remoto depois do clone
+# Repo-remoto depois do clone
-Descriição inserida no repositório depois do clone
+Descrição inserida no repositório depois do clone